lord-executor/kirby-json-api/README.md

 # Examples

-## Custom API with all Bells and Whistles
+## Custom API with All Bells and Whistles
 ```php
 <?php